July 29th 2014

 Shorvu also buys outside goods to fuel their industrial development.
 Heavy metals as well as a variety of electronics are in demand here, and the population has become acclimatized to purchasing these from Human transports where necessary.

 Called Xi (“zee”) by the natives, Rihlah V is technically classified as a Xi’an Habitation World.
 A natural super-Earth, Xi is a temperate planet roughly 3.5 times the size of Humanity’s homeworld.
 Like any Xi’an focus planet, Xi’s dedication to a single task has produced ultra-ordered results unlike anything you might find orbiting a Human star.
-Estimates suggest that between fifty and one hundred billion Xi’an efficiently inhabit the world’s dozens of massive cityscapes.
+Though Xi is densely populated, Xi’an efficiently inhabit the world’s dozens of massive cityscapes.

 The exception is Corilla, a smaller city surrounded by dense tropical rainforests.
 Open to outsiders, Corilla has become a de-facto trading post where interested Xi’an can interact with Human, Banu and Tevarin shipmasters.
 Over the years, Corilla has become home to a distinct community of UEE expatriates and political refugees, who have begun to subtly merge their distinct Human culture amidst the city’s standard Xi’an hab-world architecture.
 UEE law enforcement has no jurisdiction in Xi’an space, and so it has become a popular place to ‘hide in plain sight.’